thiagocruzrj/thiagocruzrj.github.io/_posts/2026-05-18-ingress-nginx-retirement.markdown

 Worth doing this across every cluster you own, not just the one you remember installing it on two years ago.

-## The Receipts: CVEs Since March 2026
+## The Receipts: Known Vulnerabilities, No Patch Path

-For anyone who needs something more concrete than "trust me, it's bad," here's what has accumulated in the roughly eight weeks since the project was archived.
+For anyone who needs something more concrete than "trust me, it's bad," here is the vulnerability track record: some discovered before archival with last-minute patches that many clusters never applied, and some with no fix path whatsoever.

 <p align="center">
   <img src="/images/2026-05-18-ingress-nginx-retirement/receipts.gif" width="500"><br>